If you’re bottle-feeding your baby, you’ll need:

 - You can keep the solution for 24 hours once it’s made up.
 After this time throw it away, thoroughly scrub the container and equipment in warm soapy water and make up some new solution.

-For safety when you’re using sterilising chemicals:
+Here’s how to be safe when you’re using sterilising chemicals:

 - Store the concentrate and solution well out of the reach of children.